genedelisa/TableBinding/README.md

 ## Bugs

 Don't see any.
-Do you?'
+Do you?
+If you find one, [please add it to issues](https://github.com/genedelisa/TableBinding/issues)

 ### Buy my kitty Giacomo some cat food